Chia-Network/chia-docs/docs/consensus/epoch-and-difficulty.md

 It is clear that this attack is not worthwhile, and that storing the plots is much cheaper.
 This is discussed in further detail in the [Attacks and Countermeasures page](/consensus-attacks#replotting).

 The above explains why the sub-epoch interval should be kept relatively low.
-But why can’t we further reduce it to lower than 2 hours to further disincentivize replotting attacks?
+But why can't we further reduce it to lower than 2 hours to further disincentivize replotting attacks?
 The reason is that whenever non-canonical data is infused into the challenge chain (which the reward chain contains, see the [Foliage page](/consensus-foliage) for more info), an opportunity for grinding occurs.
 This means an attacker can possibly choose to include or exclude blocks to manipulate what the challenge will be 2 hours into the future.
 If this time is too short, they can gain a small space advantage by doing this more often.

 The second (and completely separate) purpose for sub-epochs is to act as checkpoints in a Flyclient-like protocol explained in the [Light Clients page](/light-clients), to increase the efficiency of light clients.